GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 1. Obtain the URI of the Elasticsearch endpoint that has been provisioned.
 A link to this endpoint can be copied from the Deployments page.
 This value will be needed to configure Logstash output plugin configuration.
 ![alt text](copy_es_uri.png "Copy the Elasticsearch URI")

-The next section provides steps to complete the setup of the Google environment to send events to the new Elasticsearch deployment.
+The next section provides steps to complete the setup to send events to the new Elasticsearch deployment.

 ## Configure the Logstash VM
 1. Navigate in the console to the Compute Engine => VM Instances page.
-The Google Cloud Console provides convenient access to the VM with an embedded SSH console.
+Cloud Console provides convenient access to the VM with an embedded SSH console.
 The example shell commands in this tutorial are concatenated, but if issues are encountered when pasting multiple commands into this console, consider switching to [OS login](https://cloud.google.com/compute/docs/instances/managing-instance-access#enable_oslogin).
 ![alt text](ssh_button.png "SSH to VM")

 1. Perform typical system updates and install OpenJDK.